RSS

 • I speed up the offer by providing the status report to the other Realtor and their lawyer.

-The bylaws and rules of the condominium corporation most directly affect owners’ enjoyment.
+The condominium corporation's bylaws and rules most directly affect owners’ enjoyment.
 The bylaws explain to owners how a building, townhouse, or townhome is run on a general level.

-The Condominium Authority of Ontario has great articles that I highly recommend you read when purchasing a condo in Ontario.
+The Condominium Authority of Ontario has excellent articles that I highly recommend you read when purchasing a condo in Ontario.

-This Condo Buyers Guide Has Further Tips and Ideas
+This London Condo Buyer’s Guide Has Further Tips and Ideas